anna-dor-plumsail/documents-docs/source/document-generation/xlsx/demos.rst

 Pie and clustered columns charts
 --------------------------------

 This demo shows how to create charts in your document.
-You can find the description of this cases in the `pie charts <./charts.html#pie-charts>`_ and `clustered columns charts <./charts.html#clustered-columns-charts>`_ sections of the documentation.
+You can find a description of these cases in the `pie charts <./charts.html#pie-charts>`_ and `clustered columns charts <./charts.html#clustered-columns-charts>`_ sections of the documentation.

 Scroll down to see source data for the template in JSON format.